Acknowledgement of Country

 Paving the Way focuses on Aboriginal and Torres Strait Islander peoples' participation in the economy through training and jobs.
-The Strategy aligns with the current Moving Ahead economic participation strategy, as well as the work to develop a new Aboriginal and Torres Strait Islander Economic Strategy to be released later in 2022.
+The Strategy aligns with the former Moving Ahead economic participation strategy, as well as the work to develop a new First Nations Economic Strategy.

 About Paving the Way